Suraj2093/Azure-Experience-Centre/README.md

 <br> c.
 [Resource Group - Two](#resource-group-two) : Choose this plan if you need two resource group for the workshop to deploy.
 <br> d.
 [Resource Group - Three](#resource-group-three) : Choose this plan if you need three resource group for the workshop to deploy.
 <br> e.
 [Resource Group - Four](#resource-group-four) : Choose this plan if you need four resource group for the workshop to deploy.
-f.
+<br> f.
 [Resource Group - Five](#resource-group-five) : Choose this plan if you need five resource group for the workshop to deploy.

 * Lab Guide URL(optional) : Upload the lab guide for the workshop, to storage and provide the lab guide link.
 * Demo URL(optional) : Provide the link to sample or quickstart.